hilbix/tino/blog/20240229-susi-under-attack.md

 - 2024-03-01 13:38 UTC SUSI came down because the VM's host filesystem filled up
 - The monitoring spit out warnings - which were muted because there were too much of them
+- Due to the downtime the DDoS information page was handed out to all, because I forgot to update that page.
 - I did not notice the downtime before I went to bed (I was a bit exhausted due of the DDoS the day before).
 - When I started my daily routine today (Saturday) I noticed the downtime
 - 2024-03-02 06:40 UTC the problem was solved and SUSI was up again